The Cure for the Great Resignation

 What if everyone had a clear sense of purpose and derived real meaning from their work?

-What if all members of an organization were clear about the value they help to create and were recognized for that value?
+What if all members of an organization were clear about the value they want to create and were given opportunities to recognized for that value?

 What if everyone, regardless of their unique potential, had that potential developed?